onera/Maia/doc/maia_pytree/search.rst

 >>> for bcdata in PT.get_nodes_from_labels(node, ['BCDataSet_t', 'BCData_t']):
 >>>   # Do something with bcdata nodes

-Just as before, a search will be performed starting from ``node``, using the first condition; from the results, a second search will be performed using the second condition; and so on.
+Just as before, a search will be performed starting from ``root``, using the first condition; from the results, a second search will be performed using the second condition; and so on.